Foreign central banks' debt holdings rise: Fed

-NEW YORK Foreign central banks' overall holdings of U.S. marketable securities at the Federal Reserve rose in the latest week, data from the U.S. central bank showed on Thursday.
+NEW YORK Foreign central banks' overall holdings of marketable securities at the Federal Reserve rose in the latest week, data from the central bank showed on Thursday.

-The Fed said its holdings of U.S. securities kept for overseas central banks rose $15 billion in the week ended March 6, to stand at $3.3 trillion.
+The Fed said its holdings of securities kept for overseas central banks rose $3.6 billion in the week ended March 20, to stand at $3.3 trillion.

-The breakdown of custody holdings showed overseas central banks' holdings of Treasury debt rose by $14.4 billion to stand at $3.0 trillion.
+The breakdown of custody holdings showed overseas central banks' holdings of Treasury debt fell by $589 million to stand at $3.0 trillion.

-Foreign institutions' holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae FNMA.OB and Freddie Mac FMCC.OB, rose by $382 million to stand at $297 billion.
+Foreign institutions' holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae FNMA.OB and Freddie Mac FMCC.OB, rose by $4.9 billion to stand at $302 billion.

-The Fed said its holdings of so-called "other" securities held in custody and reported at face value rose by $224 million to stand at $38 billion.
-These securities include non-marketable U.S. Treasury securities, supranationals, corporate bonds, asset-backed securities and commercial paper.
+The Fed said its holdings of so-called "other" securities held in custody and reported at face value fell by $769 million to stand at $37.5 billion.
+These securities include non-marketable Treasury securities, supranationals, corporate bonds, asset-backed securities and commercial paper.

 **Please note that in the week ended November 15, 2012 the Fed changed how it calculates the data covering securities held in custody for foreign official and international accounts.